 Clusters are sets of related courses.
 Each cluster contains a minimum of twelve credits of coursework, which is equivalent, in most cases, to three courses.

-Each Cluster falls within one of these three academic divisions:
+Each cluster falls within one of these three academic divisions in the College:

 Comments or questions?
 Please email: firstname.lastname@example.org

 Search for clusters that share a common characteristic.
 This is the easiest way to find all clusters that contain a particular course, relate to the same subject, or are from the same department.

 - The average grade within the cluster must be C or better.

 - The search engine is continuously updated.
 If you notice an error, please send an email to email@example.com.